krstphrrr/ldc-mainapi-fastify/README.md

 ### TODO
 on PG:
-DONE create new user BLM_NWERN_NDOW etc (combinatorial permutations) DONE add new groups to cognito
+- DONE create new user BLM_NWERN_NDOW etc (combinatorial permutations)
+- DONE add new groups to cognito
-DONE use new procedure on each user on each table
+- DONE use new procedure on each user on each table
+- figure out permissions scheme (if any) on aero_summary

 on API:
-DONE add users on the pg pool instantiator
+- DONE add users on the pg pool instantiator
-DONE parsing new groups on the aws plugin
+- DONE parsing new groups on the aws plugin
+- add schemaplan route (preferrably, automated ingest/deployment after a github commit..)
+- maybe: make streaming default, and copy `/api/v1/` url scheme

-- dataDustDeposition only has EstablishDate
+- DONE dataDustDeposition only has EstablishDate (dateVisited)
-- tblRHEM doesn't have any date fields
+- DONE tblRHEM doesn't have any datde fields (dateVisited)
-- dataSoilHorizons doesn't have any date fields
+- DONE dataPlotCharacterization doesn't have any date fields

-- {blm, nwern} works, {nwern, blm} doesn't -- inserts "or.." statement
+ 1. test time
+ 2. tables without date fields
+ 3. extra/missing features (start/end, like,  tblSchema,aerosummary)